 Each alveolar is surrounded by a network of thin blood vessels and the distance between blood and oxygen is so small that the exchange can occur extremely quickly.
 Inhalation takes place using the muscles between the ribs and the large muscle in the diaphragm.

 When the muscles contract, the chest is raised too and the lungs follow along.
 This causes a negative pressure in the lungs and air is drawn in to equalize the pressure.
-Exhalation happens when the muscles relax, which creating overpressure, and the air is pressed out again.
+Exhalation happens when the muscles relax, which creates overpressure, and the air is pressed out again.

 By strong exhalation, the abdominal muscles can be activated.
 In this way, the muscle in the diaphragm is pressed further up into the chest.
 Exhalation can be further increased by other muscles, which compresses as well, so the lung volume becomes even smaller, which leads to a further enhanced exhalation.